 Is there a person in your life who is singing your praises one day and putting you down the next?
 Maybe this person gives you backhanded compliments, has passive aggressive tendencies, or says one thing to your face and another behind your back.
-If these scenarios are familiar, you may be dealing with an ambivalent friend or a friend who you have mixed feelings or contradictory ideas about.
+If these scenarios are familiar, you may be dealing with ambivalent friends or friends who you have mixed feelings or contradictory ideas about.

 Adult friendships can be difficult to navigate.
 Instead of having instant friends in your neighborhood or school, you may have to try harder to seek out positive relationships.
 You may have to work with people you do not see eye-to-eye with or have to deal with love-hate friendships on a day-to-day basis.
 While toxicity may be easy to identify in others, dealing with ambivalence in relationships can be more of a challenge.
 If you’d like help identifying your ambivalent friends or want to learn how to deal with them, here are some ideas for addressing this common issue in adult friendships.